daffyyyy/CS2-SimpleAdmin/README.md

 After first launch, u need to configure plugin in  addons/counterstrikesharp/configs/plugins/CS2-SimpleAdmin/CS2-SimpleAdmin.json

 ### Metrics
 From version 1.3.7a, CS2-SimpleAdmin now initiates metrics data collection.
-This includes gathering essential information such as the `server name` and `server address`.
+This includes gathering essential information such as the `server name`, `server address` and `country`.
 You can disable metrics by set `EnableMetrics` to false in plugin configuration.

 ### Colors